-What To Do If You Have Hospital Bills You Can't Afford
+When You Have Medical Bills You Can't Afford

 You want to make sure you have every bill – including those from any out-of-network providers who cared for you.
 And don't forget ambulance services if you had an emergency medical event.

-If you know you can't pay the hospital bill, you can try to call the billing department and ask to set up a face-to-face meeting to discuss the bills and possible payment plans.
+If you know you can't pay the total hospital bill, you can try to call the billing department and ask for a face-to-face meeting to discuss the charges and possible payment plans.

-If you have such a massive bill that you can't even begin to figure out how you'll pay it or if you can't even make a small payment each month, ask if the hospital has a patient advocate or social worker who can meet with you.
+If you have such a massive bill, you can't even begin to figure out how you'll pay, or if you can't make even a small payment each month, ask if the hospital has a patient advocate or social worker who can meet with you.

-If the hospital isn't willing to negotiate your bill or help provide you with a payment plan fitting your budget or if you are still having billing issues, you may need to hire a professional medical billing advocate or claims assistance specialist.
+If the hospital isn't willing to negotiate or help provide you with a payment plan fitting your budget – or if you continue to have billing issues, you may need to hire a professional medical billing advocate or claims assistance specialist.

-It may seem crazy to think you'd spend even more money to address your hospital bills, but helping you with your medical bills is their job, and they may be able to get a significant reduction in your bills.
+It may seem crazy to think you'd spend even more money to address your hospital bills.
+But helping you with your medical bills is their job, and they may be able to reduce your obligation significantly.